rockychang7/rockychang7/README.md

-- To be an indie developer
+- Want To be an indie developer